Battle of Rorke's Drift: Defence of the hospital

 Williams made the hole big enough to get into the next room, occupied only by patient Private Waters, and dragged the patients through.
 The last man out was Hook, who killed some Zulus who had knocked down the door before he dived through the hole.
-John Williams once again went to work, spurred on by the fact that the roof was now ablaze, as Hook defended the hole and Waters continued to fire through a loophole.
+John Williams once again went to work, spurred on by the fact that the roof was now ablaze.

 After 50 minutes, the hole was large enough to drag the patients through, and most of the men were now in the last room, defended by Privates Robert Jones and William Jones.
 From here, the patients clambered out through a window and then made their way across the yard to the barricade.
 Privates Waters and Beckett hid in the wardrobe, Waters was wounded and Beckett died of assegai wounds.

 Of the 11 patients, nine survived the trip to the barricade, as did all the able-bodied men.
 According to James Henry Reynolds, four defenders were killed in the hospital: one was a member of the Natal Native Contingent with a broken leg; Sergeant Maxfield and Private Jenkins, who were ill with fever and refused to be moved were also killed.
 Reportedly, Jenkins was killed after being seized and stabbed, together with Private Adams who also refused to move.
 Private Cole, assigned to the hospital, was killed when he ran outside.
 Another hospital patient killed was Trooper Hunter of the Natal Mounted Police.
 Among the hospital patients who escaped were a Corporal Mayer of the NNC; Bombardier Lewis of the Royal Artillery, and Trooper Green of the Natal Mounted Police, who was wounded in the thigh by a bullet.
 Private Conley, with a broken leg, was pulled to safety by Hook, although Conley's leg was broken again in the process.